sbn-psi/data-tools/pds4/xed/README.md

 `xed` is like `sed`, but for xml.
 Specifically, it's for PDS4 labels.
 It might work for other files, but I haven't tested this and wouldn't recommend it.
 It aims to perform small edits to xml files from the command line with a great degree of control.

+## In-place vs. stdout

+By default, xed will send its output to stdout.
+You can modify a file in place by adding the --inplace option.
+This will backup the file to filename.bak.

 ## Modes of operation

 `xed` supports two modes of operation: ad-hoc and json mode.